 Bloom Time: Mid-spring to early summer

-Aeonium arboreum 'Zwartkopf' is a striking succulent with gray-brown stems that often branch near their base.
+Aeonium arboreum 'Zwartkopf' is a striking succulent with gray-brown stems that often branch near the base.
 It grows up to 3 feet (90 cm) tall.
 The long bare stems hold large terminal rosettes of very dark purple, almost black leaves.
 The rosettes are up to 8 inches (20 cm) in diameter.
 Flowers are bright yellow, star-shaped, and appear in large conical clusters.

 How to Grow and Care